 (iii) Include a statement that the carrier, at the time of renewal, may not deny renewal based on individual health status.

 (5) A short-term, limited-duration health insurance carrier may not include a waiting period or a probationary period.
-The effective date of the plan when benefits and coverage under the plan are in effect.

-(6) A carrier may not rescind a short-term limited duration health insurance plan during the coverage period except if the insured intentionally fails to disclose a prior diagnosis of a health condition or if the insured intentionally fails to disclose the insured was covered under a short-term limited duration health insurance plan.
-If the plan is rescinded, the carrier must refund to the insured all payments less claims paid up to the total premium amount made by or on behalf of the insured prior to the rescission date or the expiration date of the short-term limited duration health insurance.
+(6) A carrier may not rescind a short-term limited duration health insurance plan during the coverage period except if the insured intentionally fails to disclose a prior diagnosis of a health condition or if the insured intentionally fails to disclose the insured was previously covered under a short-term limited duration health insurance plan.
+If the plan is rescinded, the carrier must refund all premium payments to the insured to the extent that they exceed claims paid under the rescinded policy or certificate.

 Drafting Note: States should be aware that the language in paragraph (6) concerning an insured’s failure to disclose prior coverage under a short-term, limited-duration health insurance plan will need to be tailored to the state’s laws and regulations concerning such disclosures of prior coverage.
-Also, with respect to language in paragraph (6) concerning the amount that should be refunded to the insured in the event of a rescission, the expectation is that the carrier does not bill the insured for the difference in the amount between the claims paid and the premium paid in the situation where the amount of the claims paid exceeds the amount paid in premium.

 (7) A carrier may not cancel a short-term, limited-duration health insurance plan during the coverage period except in the following circumstances: